-Chair, Well Living Lab Scientific Advisory Board + Professor of Medicine, Consultant, Mayo Clinic
+Chair, Well Living Lab Scientific Advisory Council + Professor of Medicine, Consultant, Mayo Clinic

 Nicholas F. LaRusso, M.D., is the Charles H. Weinman Endowed Professor of Medicine, the former Medical Director of the Mayo Clinic Center for Innovation (CFI) and Mayo Clinic Center for Connected Care, and a Distinguished Investigator of the Mayo Foundation.
 He has also held positions as Vice Chair for Research of the Department of Medicine (DOM), Chair of the Division of Gastroenterology and Hepatology, and Chair of the DOM, all at Mayo Clinic.